Making a serverless SvelteKit site that reads data from a local SQLite database

 };

 Vite will detect the presence of the PostCSS config and process the CSS with PostCSS automatically.
-Because Tailwind is actually a PostCSS plugin (that happens to have its own CLI), this means it will be processed by Tailwind as specified above.
+Because Tailwind is actually a PostCSS plugin (that happens to have its own CLI), this means it will be processed by Tailwind.

 Then create a tailwind.config.cjs: